Papahana/PrivateVPN/README.rst

      ssh-keygen -t rsa -b 4096

 The Public Key goes on the server.
-Run this command as non root user to create the folder for the Publi Key.
+Run this command as non root user to create the folder for the Public Key.

 .. code-block:: bash